10 Foods that Burn Fat! (Eat these foods daily)

-- Some foods contain less calories while requiring more complex digestion and assimilation causing the expenditure of energy and thus acting as virtual calorie burners
+- Some foods contain less calories while requiring more complex digestion and assimilation causing the expenditure of energy and thus acting as virtual calorie burners.

-- Some foods create a sense of satiation even when consumed in small amounts while also being low of calories
+- Some foods create a sense of satiation even when consumed in small amounts while also being low of calories.

 - Certain means of cooking reduces the calorie profile of the food and thus helps in reduce fat creation.

 When we talk about burning fat it also includes foods that help reduce the possibility of new fat creation, because this would indirectly help you burn fat at a faster pace through your activities (like exercising).

 A list of practical foods for burning fat (and reducing fat deposition)

 The right way to reduce fats would be to eat foods that reduce the possibility of further fat deposition, or foods that assist in burning fats, while also taking up calorie-burning exercises (like aerobics, yoga and resistance/weight training) to use up the past-stored fat in your body.

 1.)
 Citrus Fruits

 Citrus fruits provide the body with easy energy to hike up its metabolism while also supplying a rich amount of Vitamin C which is scientifically known to help burn fat as it’s a vital chemical used by the body in the process of fat metabolism.

 You can also try out a “citrus fruit only” breakfast for a few weeks to see how effectively it helps in burning fat around your waist and hips.
 I’ve personally seen excellent results with this method of eating a fruit only breakfast.

 Fruits in general are excellent foods for fat reduction because they are natural, they are rich in vitamins & minerals, high in water content and low on calories compared to refined foods.

 In fact, any foods that contain a good amount of insoluble fiber would help you in the process of reducing the fat profile of the body.
 Raisin and Barn cereal is another good example of breakfast food that’s rich in insoluble fiber, so is cooked barley.

 Veggies like broccoli, spinach, artichoke, lima beans, peas, cabbage and carrots are excellent sources of minerals while being low on calories.
 Veggies don’t contain fats either and their carbohydrate count is very low (even compared to fruits).

 The best way to cook veggies would be to boil them or stir fry them with healthy oils like olive oil, sunflower oil, Soybean oil or sesame oil.

 In countries like India, it’s very traditional to have lentil soups, broth and gravies with breads (wheat rotis) and rice.
 You can also make several food items using the flour of ground lentils.

 Poultry like chicken are low on fats and carbohydrates while have a good protein profile.
 Proteins are not only more complex to digest & assimilate (and thus require a higher expenditure of energy) but they also require more energy to be stored as fats.
 Go in for lean cuts and avoid eating the skin of the poultry as it contains a lot of fat.

 An average adult can consume one or two eggs a day (whole eggs with yolk) and obtain necessary protein and minerals from it while also keep a low calorie profile.
 Eggs are not high on calories and are also low on unhealthy fats.

 7.)
 Almonds and walnuts

 These nuts are a great source of healthy fats.
 It has been seen that people who don’t consume healthy fats are more likely to gain weight than people who do.
 This is the reason why it’s very imprudent to eliminate healthy fats from your diet in a bid to reduce weight.

 Salmon, mackerel, trout and tuna are not only tasty but are excellent sources of omega-3 fatty acids while also being low on calories and saturated fat content.

-Certain foods are rich in their water content and thus help in the process of fat reduction (also foods rich in water content make you feel satiated quickly), some examples are water melons, cantaloupes, cucumbers, snake gourd, papaya and chard.
+Certain foods are rich in their water content and thus help in the process of fat reduction (also foods rich in water content make you feel satiated quickly), some examples are water melons, cantaloupes, cucumbers, celery, snake gourd, papaya and chard.

 The benefit of eating these water rich foods is that they supply minerals (electrolytes) along with water and hence do not cause “water intoxication” which can results from drinking too much water while not balancing out the minerals (especially during work outs).